OfqualGovUK/ofqual-standards-patterns/.github/PULL_REQUEST_TEMPLATE.md

+# Issue references

+Fixes #(Link to any known issue that relates to this PR, delete if not required)

 Is this pull request a content or a code change?
 (Please fill in the relevant section and delete the other)

 # Code change